 If you are new to MATLAB, it would be a good idea to read the "Getting Started with MATLAB" manual.
-If you are new to image processing, you can read "The Fundamentals of Image Processing", an online image-processing course, which can be found at: http://www.qi.tnw.tudelft.nl/DIPlib/docs/FIP.pdf.
+If you are new to image processing, you can read "The Fundamentals of Image Processing", an online image-processing course, which can be found at: ftp://ftp.qi.tnw.tudelft.nl/pub/DIPlib/Download/docs/FIP.pdf.